 Volunteer job vacancies:

 Brightlingsea Community Lido relies on its volunteers to keep the pool open for everyone to enjoy.
 There is lots of work ahead as the Lido develops.
 If you would like to get involved there are many ways - from administration to life guarding to IT and social media!
 Young people doing voluntary service for the Duke of Edinburgh's Award are particularly welcome.
-To find out more please email
+To apply to become a volunteer please click here.

 See below for a personal view of working at the Lido by volunteer Karen Hine.